 The max share folders number is 6.
-If you want share a new folder when the number has been reached to be 6, you can delete a share folder and then add a new one.
+If you want to share a new folder when the number has reached 6, you can delete an existing share folder and then add a new one.

-4.9.4 Print Server
+4.10.4 Print Server

 Choose menu "USB Settings→Print Server", you can configure print server on this page as shown below.